-- Ensure you are eligible to apply by reviewing the eligibility requirements in the respective grant announcement. - Start collecting vendor quotes and drafting a project budget. - Identify potential sources of funding to meet the match requirements. - As a reimbursement grant, you must ensure that you budget for the full cost to complete the grant project(s) prior to final grant reimbursement.
+- Ensure you are eligible to apply by reviewing the eligibility requirements in prior grant announcements or the statute that created the grant. - Start collecting vendor quotes and drafting a project budget. - Identify potential sources of funding to meet the match requirements. - As a reimbursement grant, you must ensure that you budget for the full cost to complete the grant project(s) prior to final grant reimbursement.
 Exceptions may be made in the event of extreme financial hardship.